tidyverse/tidyverse.org/content/blog/vdiffr-1-0-0/index.md

 -   The main user-visible change from this update is that points now look smaller in the new SVGs.
 In the old snapshots they were too large.

--   The computation of textbox extents is now hardcoded which allowed us to simplify the dependencies of vdiffr.
+-   The computation of character sizes is now hardcoded which allowed us to simplify the dependencies of vdiffr.
 It should also be less maintenance work for us in the long term.

 ## Migrating existing vdiffr snapshots